muhammadyaseen/vae-disentanglement/experiment-notes/daily.md

 doing covariance over batch will create gradient relationships b/w different $X_i$'s .. dont know how that will play out in grad opt

+i want the nodes to store specific information. for this i am (1) supving them with actual values in KL and (2) SupReg with actual values.

+right now the agg function is just sum. i need layers to propagate node msgs.. i need to mult with $A$ at least.

+As SCM can be written as a composition of functions